What does producer responsibility mean?

 The membership of a Finnish producer organisation only covers producer responsibility in Finland.
 If your company places batteries and accumulators to the markets of other EU countries, it must become a member of the producer organisation of each country.
 The battery and accumulator producer organisations of other EU countries can be found on the Eucobat website: https://www.eucobat.eu.

 If a company neglects its producer responsibilities, the authorities can impose a non-conformity fee that is determined by the company’s turnover, up to €500,000.
-The Centre for Economic Development, Transport and the Environment (ELY Centre) of Pirkanmaa acts as the national authority, except in Åland.
-You can find more information at www.ely-keskus.fi
+The Finnish Supervisory Agency acts as the national authority, except in Åland.
+You can find more information at lvv.fi/en

-The website of the Centre for Economic Development, Transport and the Environment (ELY Centre) of Pirkanmaa, which is the authority supervising producer responsibilities, has a list of all producers accepted directly to an authority register, as well as links to different producer organisations’ websites.
+The website of the Finnish Supervisory Agency, which is the authority supervising producer responsibilities, has a list of all producers accepted directly to an authority register, as well as links to different producer organisations’ websites.
 Producer organisations maintain an up-to-date register of producers who have transferred their producer responsibility on their websites.